mciotola/dynasty_game_ruby/README.md

 ## Troubleshooting

-- If you can't run it, you might not have a current version of Ruby installed.
+- If you can't run it properly, you might not have a current version of Ruby installed.
+Ruby 1.9.2 or higher is required.
 Ruby is a programming language.
-You don't need to know it to play the game, but you do need to have it installed.
+You don't need to know Ruby to play the game, but you do need to have it installed.
 - If your dynasty is ending too quickly, be less belligerent.

 ## Licence